const-ae/gggroupedscale/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+> :warning: This package is broken (R v4.2).
+Instead please use [ggh4x](https://teunbrand.github.io/ggh4x/index.html) and see https://github.com/teunbrand/ggh4x/issues/94 how to achieve the grouping behavior.
+> The remainder of this README is kept for reference.

 `gggroupedscale` is a [`ggplot2`](https://ggplot2.tidyverse.org/) extensions to easily group categorical variables without resorting to facets.